MatthijsLuijten/RL-dodge-game/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] PR title contains ticket ID
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] If it is a core feature, I have added thorough tests or created a task for it.
 - [ ] I have included documentation